-Content ignites interest, conveys your unique value, and drives your business.
-All smart businesses are constantly creating content whether they know it or not.
+Your content ignites interest, conveys your unique value and drives your business.
 In the online world, content is your voice.
 It differentiates your brand, creates relationships with your prospects and draws them closer.

 1. Find your voice

 To be successful, content creation should be consistent and continuous.
 It ignites your audience’s interest and draws them to you.

 Photo by Mademoiselle Lavender

 “With Maureen’s strategic guidance and partnership, we dove fully into the world of social media marketing.
 Thanks to her, we filmed a YouTube video, launched an Amicus blog which has tremendous momentum, and established ourselves on Facebook, Twitter, LinkedIn and YouTube.
 Maureen helped us integrate our approaches seamlessly to achieve agency goals such as volunteer recruitment, community building and fundraising.”

 If you’re looking to promote your company with free media attention, and who isn’t, then running continual well-timed content via a blog, YouTube and social media channels is a great idea.
 Small, cost conscious start-ups and nonprofits like our client, Amicus, cut through the competitive noise thanks to info-spreading channels like Facebook, Twitter and LinkedIn.